 Check out my packing list for long-distance hiking (with camping) for a full list of items to bring.

 Midges are little beasties.
 They are tiny black flies that come out in huge numbers, love to bite and leave itchy marks.
-They hatch in late May/early June and hang around until September.
-They usually come out in the morning and evening.
+They hatch in late May/early June and hang around until September/October.
+They usually come out in the morning and evening but can be active all day.

 They are easy enough to avoid when you stay indoors, but hard to escape when you go camping.